The Arizona Pediatric Psychiatry Access Line is proud to partner with the Arizona Chapter of the American Academy of Pediatrics

 At the conclusion of this activity, learners will be able to:

-Dr. Bunch and Dr. Yoblonski have no relevant financial relationships to disclose.
+Drs.
+Yoblonski and Mansoor have no relevant financial relationships to disclose.
 AzAAP gratefully acknowledges financial support for this ECHO series from the University of Arizona Department of Psychiatry.

 ECHO FACILITATOR: Lara Yoblonski, MD, FAAP, MPH, Pediatrician, Phoenix Children’s Hospital, AzAAP Emotional and Behavioral Health Committee Chair